-Must Haves for Potty Training
+Absolute Must Have Supplies for Potty Training

 - a good attitude

-- a potty
+- a potty (or a good old fashioned toilet)

 Well, now that we got those out of the way… let’s talk about some of the other helpful things that make potty training simpler.

 Helpful Tools for Potty Training

 And now that we know what is absolutely essential, let’s talk about what helps move things along.
 I know some people say to “wait until your child is ready no matter the age” but most of us aren’t willing to wait until our 4 year old is ready.

 Potty Train in a Weekend book

 My friend Becky wrote this book and it’s wildly popular, and that ain’t an understatement.
 Potty Train in a Weekend is, well, just that, tips on how to set aside a few days (they need not be Friday to Sunday) and start and nearly finish the potty training process.

-He had a great potty training window a few months ago when I was Nearly Dead from Pregnancy Fatigue and it just wasn’t a time I could train him… and now that I’m able and want to get it done before new baby comes… he’s got his undies in a wad about wanting to wear a diaper.
+He had a great potty training window a few months ago when I was Nearly Dead from Pregnancy Fatigue and it just wasn’t a time I could train him.
+Now that I’m able and want to get it done before new baby comes… he’s got his undies in a wad about wanting to wear a diaper.